fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/devices/devices-release-notes.md

 Bug fixes including improvements in font rendering on side cars among others

-Contacts on Teams app and sidecar will now be sorted alpabetically
+Contacts on Teams app and sidecar will now be sorted alphabetically

 ### January 8, 2025